JK Tallinna Kalev: Re-establishment

 Tallinna Kalev was re-established on 1 September 2002 and joined the Estonian football league system.
 The club won the Northern division of the III liiga in 2003.
 In 2004, Aavo Sarap was appointed as manager and Tallinna Kalev won the East/North division of the II liiga.
-The club finished the 2006 Esiliiga in third place and were promoted to the Meistriliiga, returning the top flight of Estonian football.
+The club finished the 2006 Esiliiga in third place and were promoted to the Meistriliiga, returning to the top flight of Estonian football.
 Tallinna Kalev finished the 2007 season in sixth place.
 In August 2009, Sarap's contract was terminated and he was replaced by his assistant Daniel Meijel.
 The team finished the 2009 season in last place and were relegated.

 In January 2010, Sergei Ratnikov was appointed as manager.
 Tallinna Kalev won the 2011 Esiliiga were promoted back to the Meistriliiga.
 The club finished the 2012 season in ninth place, but avoided being relegated by defeating Tarvas 3–1 on aggregate in the relegation play-offs.
 In December 2012, Frank Bernhardt was appointed as manager.
 Tallinna Kalev finished the 2013 season in eighth place.
 In January 2014, former Estonia national team manager Tarmo Rüütli took over as manager.
 Rüütli subsequently left in March 2014 and Sergei Zamogilnõi took over as manager.
 Following a disappointing 2014 season, where Tallinna Kalev finished in 10th place and were relegated to the Esiliiga once again, Zamogilnõi was replaced by Marko Pärnpuu.

-In May 2016, it was announced that Ragnar Klavan will become the club's president.
+In May 2016, it was announced that Ragnar Klavan would become the club's president.
 Former New York Red Bulls player Joel Lindpere took over the sporting director role.
 Tallinna Kalev returned to the Meistriliiga after finishing the 2017 Esiliiga season as runners-up.
-In November 2017, Pärnupuu was replaced by Argo Arbeiter.
+In November 2017, Pärnpuu was replaced by Argo Arbeiter.
 The team finished the 2018 season in eighth place, after which Arbeiter left and Aleksandr Dmitrijev took over as manager and also led Kalev to an eighth-place finish in the 2019 season.
-Kalev was relegated from Meistriliiga in 2020, after finishing the season in last place.

-Tallinna Kalev returned to top-flight football in 2022.
+Kalev was relegated from Meistriliiga in 2020, after finishing the season in last place, but returned to top-flight football in 2022.
 Led by Daniel Meijel and Aivar Anniste, the club finished the 2022 season in eighth place.